Calculating your State Pension age

 - stop working and get your State Pension

-- carry on working and get your State Pension as well
+- continue working and get your State Pension as well

-- carry on working and put off claiming your State Pension
+- continue working and put off claiming your State Pension

 If you put off claiming your State Pension, you may be able to get extra State Pension or a lump-sum payment when you do claim it.

-If you go on working after State Pension age, you don't have to carry on paying National Insurance contributions.
+If you go on working after State Pension age, you don't pay National Insurance contributions.

 Putting off claiming the State Pension